All too often great business ideas don’t turn into success stories.

 In fact, 60% of small businesses fail within three years and only 50% make it to their fifth birthday.
 The main reason for this is a poorly defined niche and lack of growth.
 In other words, they don’t make enough money.

-But, do you think all small business failures are rubbish ideas?
+But, do you think all small business failures were rubbish ideas?

-In fact, I’m sure many of them are perfectly valid endeavours which begs the question… What should they do differently?
+In fact, I’m sure many of them were perfectly valid endeavours which begs the question… What could they have done differently?

 Don’t let your passion run wild

 Starting your own business is a big deal that takes courage and means stepping out of your comfort zone.